pawontheribs/cyclistic-bike-share-analysis/README.md

 ## Full Report

-For a detailed explanation of the analysis, methodology and recommendations, see the complete report:
+For a detailed explanation of the analysis, methodology, recommendations and queries used, see the complete report:

 📄 [Cyclistic Case Study](Cyclistic_Case_Study.pdf)